AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 #### Level 13: Repellant Aura

 Your disgust to the allures of Yokai emboldens you and your allies.
 Whenever a creature attempts to Charm you or an ally of you within 30 feet they must make a Wisdom Saving Throw against your Rite Save DC.
-If they fail the Saving Throw the Charm attempt fails and they take Psychic damage equal to a two roles of your Rite Die.
+If the creature fails the Saving Throw the Charm attempt fails, and they take Psychic damage equal to a two roles of your Rite Die.

 #### Level 18: Devour Soul

 You have learned the most foul of Yokai powers; the ability to feast on a foe's soul.
 Whenever you deal Fire, Necrotic or Psychic damage with a Crimson Offering on your Mimic Weapon, you restore a number of Hit Points equal to the damage dealt.
+If your maximum Hit Points have been reduced, you can increase them by the amount restored, up to your original maximum.

 \column